 CSA sign-up season has officially kicked off in New York, and, as seems to be the case every year, memberships are getting gobbled up faster than they can be publicized.
-Lest you – like me – be one of those people who mails their taxes at 11:59 PM on April 15th and purchases plane tickets while on the subway ride to the prospectheightscsascallionsairport – this leaves you in a bit of a pickle; a pickle that, from what I can tell, has only three appropriate courses of action:
+Lest you – like me – be one of those people who mails their taxes at 11:59 PM on April 15th and purchases plane tickets while on the subway ride to the airport – this leaves you in a bit of a pickle; a pickle that, from what I can tell, has only three appropriate courses of action:

 1) You can become a member at a CSA that isn't in your neighborhood, or try joining another branch that is.
 The East Village, for example, has more than one CSA branch, while Cobble Hill and Carroll Gardens have branches that are only a few blocks apart.
 The benefits of this method: legitimate CSA membership, the possibility of meeting new and interesting people who live more than a block away.
 The drawbacks: added transportation time, ugly and guilt-inducing emissions if you choose to transport your food home in a car.